tanvee38/ava-puppeteer/README.md

 # ava-puppeteer
-Simple ava-puppeteer test running in docker
+Simple example on how to run UI tests built with ava & puppeteer on docker container.

 To run test locally: